fbertran/formalisms/doc/presentation.md

 ---

-# Problem with PEG parsers
+# Problem with LPeg

-## They don't accept left recursion
+## It doesn't accept left recursion

 ---

 # Why is this a problem?

-No left recursion -> no "native" solution for left-associative binary operators
+No left recursion &rArr; no "native" solution for left-associative binary operators

 ---